HariSekhon/Knowledge-Base/travel.md

 Americans are now fleeing the failing Democrat state for Texas, which will then become the next domino to fall.

+##### Irvine

+A nicer more suburban manufactured city than LA, with decent shops and restaurants.

 ##### Los Angeles

 A giant square grid of blocks.
 From the plane it looks like The Matrix.